The Table Schedule

 April 30 — Wandering and Walking

-The Bowen-Nance family of four recounts their year of travel in 2024 which included 15 countries, 97 different accommodations, 25 flights, 2 overnight trains, and one mail truck.
-They’re bound to have some great stories to tell and insights from their whirlwind trip around the world!
+The Bowen-Nance family of four recounts their year of travel in 2024, which included 15 countries, 97 different accommodations, 25 flights, 2 overnight trains, and one mail truck.
+They’re bound to have great stories and insights from their whirlwind trip around the world!

 Mayor Janet Cowell shares a vision for Raleigh and her unique approach to leading one of the nation’s fastest growing cities.
 Join us for this wonderful opportunity to hear from the new mayor and share our hopes and dreams for the city.